kamideku/kamideku/README.md

 mha, yttd and mairuma are my main interests... hmu if you a fan 😼 if u know like 2 or more talk to me **NOW!!!**

 Okay with interactions I am just Really Awkward sometimes.
-I appreciate whispers since I may b offtab...
+I appreciate whispers since I may b offtab... usually struggle approaching first

 <!--
 **kamideku/kamideku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.